-Activity Classification enables you to categorize websites and applications by business function and classify them as productive or unproductive.
-This ensures that the data in your ActivTrak account is accurate, and allows for easier analysis of team and individual productivity.
+Activity Classification enables you to categorize websites and applications by business function and classify them as productive or unproductive, impacting the data accuracy of your ActivTrak reports and dashboards and enabling easier analysis of team and individual productivity.

-To start classifying activities, use the left navigation bar and select Settings > Classification to get to the Classification page.
-This page defaults to the Pending tab displaying activities that need a category, productivity status, or both.
+The Classification page (Settings > Classification) defaults to the Pending tab displaying activities that need a category, productivity status, or both.
 This table is sorted by duration and lists activities with the longest time spent first and limits the results to the first 500.
 Within the Pending tab, each activity is shown with an assigned classification type: Pending, Pending Category and Pending Productivity.

 - Pending is applied to any new site or application that a user has engaged with that was not automatically associated with an existing category or productivity status.